Tarunchowdam/StreamHuB/README.md

 # StramHub

 StramHub is a modern React application designed to fetch YouTube videos using the Rapid API.
 This application leverages MongoDB for efficient data storage and utilizes Express.js along with Node.js to handle backend operations.
-The project also features a shimmer UI to enhance the user experience with visually appealing loading indicators.

 ## Features

 - **Fetch YouTube Videos:** Utilize the Rapid API to search and fetch videos from YouTube based on user queries.
 - **Data Storage:** Store fetched video data in MongoDB to allow for future reference and retrieval.
 - **Backend Operations:** Use Express.js and Node.js to handle API requests, manage video data, and perform backend operations.
-- **Shimmer UI:** Implement a shimmer effect to provide a smooth and visually appealing user experience during content loading.

 ## Technologies Used